Drones for Planning - A Higher Standard

 Los Angeles County Community Climate Action Plan Update

-In the course of six days, a small village of Regional Planning staff immediately restructured the hands-on workshop to a live webinar by identifying Zoom as the appropriate virtual platform, learning the technical specifications of Zoom, and transitioning all workshop activities into a distance-learning experience.
-Staff became proficient in a new virtual platform and successfully reached a wider audience than before.
+Over six days a small village of Regional Planning staff immediately restructured the hands-on workshop to a live webinar by identifying Zoom as the appropriate virtual platform, learning the technical specifications of Zoom, and transitioning all workshop activities into a distance-learning experience.
+Staff used a new virtual platform and successfully reached a wider audience than before.
 The event grew from 30 to 180 participants.